 You can get ideas by understanding human psychology and behavior.
 Read more about the world’s best true crime stories and about notorious criminals.
 Try to understand how they think, their approach towards the crime, and also the motive behind it.

-Talk to people you know and ask them what element they like in a mystery novel.
+Talk to people you know and ask them what element they like in mystery books.
 Take notes and work on them.
-Moreover, try placing yourself in the shoes of both the reader, detective, and the criminal.
+Moreover, try placing yourself in the shoes of the reader, detective, and criminal.

 If you still need more inspiration, start watching the best crime thriller movies ever created.
 Movies offer a rich source of ideas that you might not find anywhere else.
-You will also learn a lot about storytelling, developing a character arc, and how to use plot twists effectively.
+You will also learn a lot about storytelling, developing a character arc, and how to use plot twists effectively from good mystery writing shows.

-Weaving a plot for a mystery novel is like creating a puzzle, where only you know the ultimate solution.
-If you want to write a story that will speak for itself, you have to look at it from their reader’s perspective.
+Weaving a plot for mystery writing is like creating a puzzle, where only you know the ultimate solution.
+If you want to write a story that will speak for itself, you have to look at it from the reader’s perspective.

 The plot must not be too complex, or the reader might lose interest in it.
 On the other hand, if it’s too easy to comprehend, there won’t be much of a challenge.
 The balance between these two is what will keep the readers coming back for more.